 By his twenties, Chris’s skills had expanded to the keyboards, and in 1999 in Brooklyn, NYC he began working on the first Stars record with childhood friend and vocalist Torquil Campbell.
 Since then, the five-member group (singer-guitarist Amy Millan, bassist Evan Cranley, and drummer Pat McGee, with Campbell and Seligman) has recorded six albums and been nominated for two Juno Awards and two Polaris Music Prizes.
 Their newest work The North was released in September 2012, and if you haven’t heard it yet, you should find it now because it’s beautiful.

 I met Chris on a Wednesday night early last November, in the band room of Portland’s Aladdin Theatre, where Stars had just finished performing for a packed room full of fans.
-In the midst of sipping whiskey and chatting about life on the road, I asked if he’d be open to doing an interview with me for THE NINE.
+In the midst of sipping whiskey and chatting about life on the road, I asked if he’d be open to doing an interview with me.
 And here we are!
 Chris spoke to me on the phone from Montreal earlier this month.

 1. Do you have a specific early memory of really feeling a connection to music, to the french horn–not just enjoying playing it, but getting a sense that it was quite significant for you?